stroparo/ds/README.md

 ---

-The _DS - Daily Shells Library_ is a collection of useful shell routines in the form of functions and scripts.
-Several subjects are covered relating but not limited to file manipulation, tech ops, text processing ...
+The _DS - Daily Shells Library_ is a collection of useful shell routines in the form of functions and scripts (or "recipes").
+Several subjects are covered relating but not limited to file manipulation, tech ops, text processing etc.

 Advantages:

-* Automatic chmod +x (mark as executable) all scripts under its root at $DS_HOME
-* Alias all *.sh scripts to aliases without the extension
-* Standardized places for things e.g. all *.sh files in the functions/ dir are sourced during dsload
+* Convention over configuration e.g. all files in "$DS_HOME/functions/" are sourced during 'dsload' (the sourcing of Daily Shells' entry point) and all scripts in recipes*/ or scripts/ are marked executable (chmod +x)
-* Easy plugin installation & maintenance mechanism
+* Modularized: Easy plugin installation & maintenance mechanism

 Currently the ___Bash___ and ___Zsh___ shells are supported.